telerik/ajax-docs/controls/grid/hierarchical-grid-types-and-load-modes/what-you-should-know.md

 ---
 title: What you should know
-page_title: What you should know | UI for ASP.NET AJAX Documentation
+page_title: What you should know | RadGrid for ASP.NET AJAX Documentation
 description: What you should know
 slug: grid/hierarchical-grid-types-and-load-modes/what-you-should-know
 tags: what,you,should,know